TimtheStew/TimtheStew.github.io/content/blog/CryptoCards-Blockchain-Cardgame-Retrospective/index.md

 patterns and best practices used in the design of such programs.

-This meant when I initially designed the structure of the games objects and interactions, not only were my chunks not as efficient and self-contained as they easily could have been - I also alienated myself from a good portion of the resources available to me.
+This meant when I initially designed the structure of the games objects and interactions, not only were my modules not as efficient and self-contained as they easily could have been - I also alienated myself from a good portion of the resources available to me.
 No one online can help me understand why my janky resource system sometimes doesn't update when it should, when